-Crude palm oil — also known as red or unrefined palm oil — is the good stuff.
+Crude palm oil — also known as red or unrefined — is the good stuff.
 It’s red because it’s rich in compounds called carotenoids.

 Unfortunately, most of the world’s palm oil is refined.
 Refined palm oil is stripped of its nutrients until it’s white or opaque.
 This is usually the kind you’ll find in chips, shortening, cookies, and other junk food snacks.
 No wonder it gets a bad rap.

-Junk food is awful for you, but refined palm oil — in and of itself — is not.
+Obviously, highly processed junk food is terrible for your health.
+But refined palm oil — in and of itself — is not the boogie man people might think it is.
 It’s just saturated fat, and saturated fat is not to be feared.

 Fat is an excellent source of energy, provided you’re eating the right kinds.

 The fat molecule is 9 calories per 1 gram of fat, as opposed to 4 calories per gram in carbohydrates and protein.
-That makes fat the most satiating macronutrient per gram, which you know if you’ve ever tried the keto diet.
+That makes fat the most satiating macronutrient per gram, which you already know if you follow a keto diet.
 In other words, fat gives you the most energy bang for your buck.

-Now, for some light biochemistry.
-When you talk about eating fat, you’re actually talking about triglycerides.
+When you talk about eating fat, you’re talking about triglycerides.